 Manistee Michigan, Mason County, Manistee National Forest

 Their is plenty of free camping off two track roads, also some free camping on the main roads.
 Campfire wood is free, you can use any wood that is down in the woods but you can't cut trees down.
 There is a whole National Forest to explore.
 We have just returned from a week there and the only expense was gas, food, and ice for the food and drink.
 It is beautiful, awe inspiring, and definitely rustic.
 As always, be careful while you are camping.
 All food and garbage must be taken care of before going to bed in the evening or before leaving camp.
 There are wild animals out there, so be careful!
 We go two tracking while we are there and have seen many deer, turkeys, and footprints left by coyotes.
-We have heard owls, various birds and met some wonderful people.

 The town of Manistee is about eight to ten miles away.
 There are major stores and food chains in the south end of town, a quaint downtown area, and a casino in the north part of Manistee.
 Good fishing and hunting, all kinds of winter sports!
 It is just a wonderful place and I highly recommend this trip for the adventurer in you.
 I have been going to this area since I was a kid and am 50 now, I took my two girls there and now take my four granddaughters!
 Very rewarding and definitely a memory maker!